TiagoLuz9292/devops_setup/README.md

 Port Forward Grafana

-kubectl port-forward svc/grafana 3000:3000
+kubectl port-forward pod/loki-grafana-75499f7c6b-99csg -n grafana-loki 9090:3000     #Replace with the name of the grafana pod

 Open Grafana
-Navigate to http://localhost:3000 in your browser.
+Navigate to http://localhost:9090 in your browser.

 CI/CD Pipeline
 The CI/CD pipeline is set up using Jenkins, integrated with Docker Hub, Git, and AWS.
 It includes: